Joseph Rodota

-Joseph Rodota (born January 13, 1960) is an America writer and political consultant.
+Joseph Rodota (born January 13, 1960) is an American writer and political consultant.

 Early life

 Rodota was born in San Rafael, California and grew up in Santa Rosa, California.
 He attended Stanford University, graduated with a degree in history, with honors and distinction.
 He was a columnist for the Stanford Daily newspaper.
 While an undergraduate, Rodota worked part-time at the Hoover Institution, as a research assistant to Nobel economist George J. Stigler.

-Author and Playwright
+Author and playwright

-Rodota's first book, THE WATERGATE: Inside America's Most Infamous Address, was published in 2018 by William Morrow.
-The book, the first comprehensive history of the iconic Watergate Complex in Washington, D.C., revealed new information about the origins of the Watergate name; the demise of the Watergate developer, Societa Generale Immobiliare; and Ronald Reagan's investment in the complex, as a shareholder in a Real Estate Investment Trust that was acquired in 1979 by the pension funds of the British Coal Board.
-THE WATERGATE was selected as a book of the month by the Wall Street Journal.
+Rodota's first book, The Watergate: Inside America's Most Infamous Address, was published in 2018 by William Morrow.
+The book, the first comprehensive history of the iconic Watergate complex in Washington, D.C., revealed new information about the origins of the Watergate name; the demise of the Watergate developer, Società Generale Immobiliare; and Ronald Reagan's investment in the complex, as a shareholder in a real estate investment trust that was acquired in 1979 by the pension funds of the British Coal Board.
+The Watergate was selected as a book of the month by the Wall Street Journal.

-He is the author of CHESSMAN, a play about the final days of the "Red Light Bandit" Caryl Chessman, who was executed in 1960 in California.
+He is the author of Chessman, a play about the final days of the "Red Light Bandit" Caryl Chessman, who was executed in 1960 in California.
 The play received a production at Sacramento's B Street Theatre in 2016.